dman926/SEPHIRA-CMS/README.md

 # Flask/Angular Starter

-An Angular 12 front end with a complete Flask RESTful API complete with server-side rendering, password authentication, two-factor time-based one time passwords, JWT tokens, database CRUD, file uploading and retrieving, ccokies, async emailing on-demand and async cron-style tasks, socket.io, ReCAPTCHA V3 support, and in-browser page creation and editing, as well as a full ecommerce template with Stripe Payment Intent API and webhook integration, Paypal Smart Buttons and webhook integration, and Coinbase Commerce API and webhook integration complete with US zip tax handling and custom shipping zones
+An Angular 12 front end with a complete Flask RESTful API complete with server-side rendering, password authentication, two-factor time-based one time passwords, JWT tokens, database CRUD, file uploading and retrieving, ccokies, async emailing on-demand and async cron-style tasks, socket.io, ReCAPTCHA V3 support, and in-browser page and main menu creation and editing, as well as a full ecommerce template with Stripe Payment Intent API and webhook integration, Paypal Smart Buttons and webhook integration, and Coinbase Commerce API and webhook integration complete with US zip tax handling and custom shipping zones

 ## How to get the project running